+Radioactivity refers to the particles which are emitted from nuclei as a result of nuclear instability.
 The spontaneous decay or breakdown of an atomic nucleus is known as Radioactive Decay.
-This decay in a nucleus causes release of energy and matter from the nucleus.
+This decay in a nucleus causes the release of energy and matter from the nucleus.

-The most common forms of Radioactive decay are –
+The 3 most common forms of Radioactive decay are:

 - Alpha Decay (Helium nucleus is emitted)

 - Gamma Decay (High energy photons are emitted)